stephanieleroux/my-documented-code-test/docs/source/build_documentation.md

 # Build the documentation

-This  page explains the steps to follow in order to write and publish a documentation about a python code with Reathedocs.
+This  page explains how to write and publish a documentation about a python code with Reathedocs.
+You'll notice that it  is itself built using Readthedocs.

+If you don't wish to share your code nor its internal documentation, and you just wish to publish an "external" documentation about it, you can switch to the [simpler tuto](https://my-doc-online.readthedocs.io/en/latest/index.html) corresponding better to your case here.

 ---
 ## 0. Starting point: your code